pvdz/preval/tests/cases/array/manipulation/reverse/mutated.md

 - (todo) access object property that also exists on prototype? $array_reverse
 - (todo) arr mutation may be able to inline this method: tmpMCF$1
+- (todo) array reads var statement with init CallExpression
 - (todo) outline any args for tdz
-- (todo) support array reads statement type EmptyStatement
 - (todo) support array reads statement type ExpressionStatement
 - (todo) type trackeed tricks can possibly support static $array_pop